auth0/auth0-cli/README.md

 ## Customization

-The authenticator the CLI uses defaults to the default Auth0 cloud offering of `auth0.auth0.com`.
+The authenticator of the CLI defaults to the default Auth0 cloud `auth0.auth0.com`.
 This can be customized for personalized cloud offerings by setting the following env variables:

 ```
 	AUTH0_AUDIENCE - The audience of the Auth0 Management API (System API) to use.